guider23/canvaHub/README.md

     *   In the top right corner of the Extensions page, toggle the "Developer mode" switch to the on position.
 4.  **Load the Extension:**
     *   Click the "Load unpacked" button that appears.
-    *   Select the `canva-image-extractor` directory (the folder where you unzipped or cloned the files).
+    *   Select the `canvaHub-Fix` directory (the folder where you unzipped or cloned the files).
 5. The **bC Works Canva Hub** extension icon should now appear in your Chrome toolbar.

 ## How to Use